mzpmzk/FastTracker/README.md

 ## Benchmark
-FastTrack is a high-density multi-object tracking benchmark tailored for complex urban traffic scenes.
+FastTrack-Benchmark is a high-density multi-object tracking benchmark tailored for complex urban traffic scenes.
 It features 800K annotations across 12 diverse scenarios with 9 object classes, offering over 5× higher object density than existing benchmarks—making it ideal for evaluating trackers under extreme occlusion, interaction, and scene variety.
 The Benchmark is public and available in our [**Huggingface Dataset**](https://huggingface.co/datasets/Hamidreza-Hashemp/FastTracker-Benchmark)

 ![image](./figs/fasttrack_benchmark.jpg)